larsenwork/twin.macro/docs/prop-styling-guide.md

 )
 ```

+- Use the tw prop when conditional styles are not needed
-- Any import from twin.macro activates the tw prop
+- Any import from twin.macro activates the [tw prop](https://github.com/ben-rogerson/twin.macro/blob/master/docs/options.md)
 - Add the tw prop automatically using [babel-plugin-twin](https://github.com/ben-rogerson/babel-plugin-twin)

 ## Conditional styling